 I am really pleased with how well this turned out!
-First time doing a blanket with different sized blocks, first time actually “quilting” the layers and first time doing the binding around the edge!
+First time doing a blanket with different-sized blocks, the first time actually “quilting” the layers and the first time doing the binding around the edge!
 So many new things I had to learn but all in all I enjoyed the learning process the most!

 Take a look at my first quilt!